mwat56/passlist/README.md

     -upd string
         <username> name of the user to update in the file (prompting for the password)

- > **Note**: To be on the safe side your web-server schould use `HTTPS` instead of plain old `HTTP` to avoid the chance of someone eavesdropping on the username/password exchange.
+> **Note**: To be on the safe side your web-server should use `HTTPS` instead of plain old `HTTP` to avoid the chance of someone eavesdropping on the username/password exchange.

 ## Licence